LeonLow97-Sandbox/html-and-css-fundamentals/README.md

 - They take up only as much space as their content needs but they can also have padding, margin, and border set on them, just like block-level elements.
 - `<button>, <input>, <img> and <label>`
 - **With CSS: `display: inline-block`**

+# CSS: Position Nodes

+### Normal flow

+- Default positioning
+- Element is **in** flow.
+- Elements are simply laid out according to their order in the HTML code.
+- **With CSS: `position: relative`**

+### Absolute positioning

+- Element is removed from the normal flow: **out** of flow
+- No impact on surrounding elements, might overlap them.
+- Use top, bottom, left or right to offset the element from its **relatively positioned container**.
+- If the parent element has `position: relative` property, can set the position of the child element with `position: absolute` inside this parent container.
+- **With CSS: `position: absolute`**